EMFusion: Uncertainty-Aware Conditional Diffusion Model for Multivariate Narrow-band Exposure Forecasting: Introduction

-\item { Unlike conventional point forecasters that output a single trajectory, we propose a robust interval estimation framework based on the generative capabilities of EMFusion.
+\item { Unlike conventional point forecasters that output a single trajectory, we propose a probabilistic interval estimation framework based on the generative capabilities of EMFusion.
 By treating the ensemble of generated trajectories as samples from a conditional distribution, we employ Kernel Density Estimation (KDE) to reconstruct continuous probability density functions at each time step.
-This approach enables the derivation of empirically calibrated prediction intervals without imposing parametric Gaussian assumptions, thereby achieving empirically validated coverage at prescribed confidence levels and providing trustworthy uncertainty quantification on EMF multivariate forecasting rather than simple point estimation. }
+This approach enables the derivation of empirical prediction intervals without imposing parametric Gaussian assumptions, thus achieving improved uncertainty quantification. }

 \item \textit{EMFusion} can be customized for both univariate and multivariate forecasting scenarios.
 Multivariate forecasting captures correlation across distinct network operators, transmission frequencies, and wireless technologies.
-Meanwhile, a univariate approach remains beneficial for scenarios where data or computational resources are limited, enabling fast, frequency-specific forecasts that are simpler to implement for localized optimization. \item We conduct experiments on frequency-selective EMF exposure datasets spanning multiple narrowband channels in the frequency range of 9 kHz–6 GHz, thus covering major network operators in the Italy and cellular network technologies.
+Meanwhile, a univariate approach remains beneficial for scenarios where data or computational resources are limited, enabling fast, frequency-specific forecasts that are simpler to implement for localized optimization. \item We conduct experiments on multivariate narrow-band EMF exposure datasets spanning multiple narrow-band channels in the frequency range of 9 kHz–6 GHz, thus covering major network operators in the Italy and cellular network technologies.
 Numerical results confirm the effectiveness of the conditional over unconditional EMFusion, and multivariate over univariate EMFusion.
-Among various exogenous conditions, we note that the working hour condition outperforms. {Furthermore, the EMFusion outperforms the best baseline by around 23.85\% continuous ranked probability score (CRPS), 13.93\% normalized root mean square error (NRMSE) and reduces prediction CRPS error by 22.47\%.} \end{enumerate}
+Among various exogenous conditions, we note that the working hour condition outperforms. {Furthermore, the EMFusion outperforms the best baseline by 23.85\% in continuous ranked probability score (CRPS) and 13.93\% in normalized root mean square error (NRMSE).} \end{enumerate}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:2} presents the existing state-of-the-art for TSF in wireless networks.
 Section~\ref{sec:uemff} presents the architecture of the proposed multivariate EMFusion model.
 The experimental setup, data analysis, and visualizations are presented in Section~\ref{sec:expierment_data_visualization} followed by numerical results and discussions in Section~\ref{sec:results}.
 Finally, Section \ref{sec:Conclusion} concludes the paper.